S3 method for default

 times counting in reverse chronological order to evaluate.
 This will be used

-to establish the default null hypothesis h0
+to establish the default null hypothesis h0.

-considers all times in df
+Default: NULL considers all times in df.

 Required positive integer indicating the number of unique times